 Individuals can also report potential pollution problems using this website's citizen complaint form.

 The MPCA also works to clean up past waste disposal problems that can affect our land, air and water: old landfills, leaking underground storage tanks, construction debris or contaminated industrial properties.
 Through the state and federal Superfund laws and a variety of innovative voluntary cleanup programs that offer incentives to potential developers, the MPCA's extensive site remediation programs work effectively to not only remove environmental hazards but also to return land to safe and productive use.

-Most of the people, businesses and organizations we regulate are better informed about pollution and want to follow the rules.
-The MPCA's first course of action is helping businesses meet environmental standards through information, training and technical assistance, using enforcement for situations in which other options have failed.
+Most of the people, businesses and organizations the MPCA regulates are informed about pollution and want to follow the rules.
+The MPCA's first goal is to help businesses meet environmental standards through information, training and technical assistance.
+Enforcement actions are reserved for situations in which those options have failed and violations have occurred.
 Our job is to serve the public in protecting and improving Minnesota's environment; and while there are many tools available to us, enforcement is still an important part of the job.

 In order to protect the air, water and land, the MPCA works to:

-- prevent pollution violations when possible and correct violations as soon as possible;
+- prevent violations when possible and correct violations as soon as possible;

 - prevent future violations by the same party or other parties;